Semileptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*} \ell \bar{\nu}_{\ell}$ transition in QCD: Numerical Calculations

+Next, we analyze the numerical behavior of the form factors as functions of the momentum transfer squared, $q^2$.
+It is well known that QCD sum rules yield reliable predictions for form factors only within a restricted region of $q^2$, typically near the spacelike or low-$q^2$ domain, where the operator product expansion converges and the continuum contributions remain under control.
+In order to extrapolate the form factors to the entire physical region, $m_{\ell}^2\leq q^2 \leq (m_{\Omega_b^*}-m_{\Omega_c^*})^2$, a suitable parametrization is required.
+For this purpose, we adopt a phenomenological polynomial fit function, which provides a simple and efficient description of the $q^2$ dependence and captures the local curvature of the sum-rule results near $q^2=0$ through a limited number of free parameters.
+The $q^2$ dependence of the form factors $F_i$ and $G_i$ is parameterized as

-The fitting functions are determined for the form factors corresponding to three different sets of selected Lorentz structures.
-The parameters of these functions, $\mathcal{F}(0)$, $a$, $b$, $c$ and $d$ are extracted using the central values of the auxiliary parameters and are listed in Tables~\ref{VecF} and~\ref{AVecF} for the first set of structures.
+The fitting functions are determined separately for the form factors associated with three different sets of selected Lorentz structures.
+The corresponding fit parameters, $\mathcal{F}(0)$, $a$, $b$, $c$, and $d$, extracted using the central values of the auxiliary parameters, are presented in Tables~\ref{VecF} and~\ref{AVecF} for the first set of structures, Tables~\ref{VecFset2} and~\ref{AVecFset2} for the second set of structures, and Tables~\ref{VecFset3} and~\ref{AVecFset3} for the third set of structures.